kemra102/puppet-zabbix/README.md

 ##Module Description

 The zabbix module currently only supports installing and configuring the Zabbix client (agent).
-Furture support is planned for the se rver, UserParameters and more.
+Furture support is planned for the server, UserParameters and more.

 ##Setup